University of Chester: Student life

 Chester Students' Union (CSU) offers services and provides facilities for students and is a member of the NUS.
-Four sabbatical officers are elected each year and serve a maximum of two years.
+Three sabbatical officers are elected each year and serve a maximum of two years.

-The Executive Committee are the trustees of the Union.
+The executive committee are the trustees of the Union.
 Members are elected each year before the end of March, with a president and vice-president, and each with a different role, such as Education representative, Activities representative and a Warrington representative.
 The support staff for the Union consists of a number of full-time employees, part-time student staff and volunteers from the elected Executive Committee and the Union Council.

 The Union runs a bar 'CH1' on the main Parkgate Road Campus, Chester.
 The previously known 'Padgate Union Bar' on the Warrington campus was, in August 2010, taken over by the university, and is now known as 'Bar and Club 2010'.
 The Union also has three shops.
 Two are on the Parkgate Road Campus, Chester, consisting of a general shop and a Starbucks Coffee franchise, and one at Warrington.

 The Union also runs over 110 sports clubs and societies; with each campus having its own teams, many of which compete in British Universities and Colleges Sport competitions.
 Once a year, the Union runs an inter-campus competition known as Varsity on campus where sporting societies, such as seven-a-side football, and non-sporting societies, such as poker, compete.
 Non-sporting societies include the Debating Society (which has hosted hustings events which have featured on 'BBC North West Tonight'), the Politics Forum, the Drama Society, the Amnesty International Society, the International Development Society and the People and Planet Society.
 A student radio station, The Cat Radio, is based on the Warrington campus and broadcasts daily, with presenters on air from September until July.